roboticistYan/RoboND-DeepLearning-Project/writeup.md

 #### 4. The student has a clear understanding and is able to identify the use of various techniques and concepts in network layers indicated by the write-up.

 - 1 by 1 convolution: this layer is using kernel shape (1x1xNk), where Nk is the number of kernels.
-This layer is useful for transforming the input layer to desired depth while keeping original depth and height.
-The addtional number of parameters is Dx1x1xNk.

-- fully connected layer: uses three techniques to help us solve semantic segmantation problems.
-    1. Replace fully connected layer with one by one convolutional layer.
-This reduced computational complexity and provides a starting point building more advanced architecture of decoders rather t	han single fully-connected layer.
-    2. Upsample through the transposed convolutional layers.
-This technique help restore orignal image size so that we can do pixel-wise classification.
-    3. Skip connection to allow former layers leak into decoder blocks, which help preserve spatial information.
+It can be viewed as a mini neural network running over the patch.
+It is an cheap and efficient way to add reasonable number of parameters in to the neural network.

+- fully connected layer: this layer connects every node in one layer to every node in the other layer.
+Fully connected layer is useful for mapping from learned features (output of CNN) to output value.
+Since it is an expensive operation, we usually use that at the very end of neural network.

 #### 5. The student has a clear understanding of image manipulation in the context of the project indicated by the write-up.
 The encoder blocks transform the original images into featrue maps.
 For example, in human face recognition, a feature map can be a mask of eyes or a mask of noses.
 Deep learning exploits modern computational power to explore nonintuitive features as opposed to man-crafted image filters.